Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Creating a new Azure Web App_

 1. In the "Web App" blade, enter a name for the Azure Web App.
-The name must be unique within Azure since it ultimately becomes part of a DNS name, so you will probably have to use something other than "Intellipix."
+The name must be unique within Azure since it ultimately becomes part of a DNS name, so you will need to enter something other than "Intellipix."
 Also make sure **Create new** is selected under **Resource Group** and enter a resource-group name such as "Intellipix."
 This name only has to be unique to a subscription.
 Then click **App service plan/Location**.

     ![Naming the Azure Web App](Images/node-web-app-parameters.png)